Custom Search

 Human Nature

 Testimonials are absolutely the least reliable source of information on anything.
 Any human being who buys anything is usually going to claim that the device works.
 Why?
-It is simply human nature.
+It is simple human nature.
 If they have been convinced to buy something, they are probably going to recommend it to others, unless it fails so miserably that the failure is too obvious to hide.
 Nobody wants to appear stupid for swallowing the latest snake oil sales pitch.
-Any increase in mileage will be attributed to the new widget because they are trying to justify what they paid for it.
+Any increase in mileage will be attributed to the new widget, because they are trying to justify what they paid for it.
 Funny, most of the more convincing testimonial ads are using paid actors.

 Driving Style

 If I am thinking about my MPG while driving, I will drive differently, and get better mileage.
 It is virtually impossible to get valid before and after test results for these devices from the people buying and using them.
-Very few of the devices have been subjected to any valid scientific test procedure.
+Very few of the devices have been subjected to any valid test procedure.

 Reprogramming